CodeYourFuture/syllabus/docs/js-core-2/week-2/lesson.md

 ```

 Both `.querySelector` and `querySelectorAll` accept a CSS selector as an input.
-`.querySelector` selects only the first element it finds, `querySelectorAll` selects all elements (it returns an array).
+`.querySelector` selects only the first element it finds, `querySelectorAll` selects all elements (it returns a `NodeList`, which you can think of as being similar to an array; it is an ordered sequence of DOM elements which you can loop through like with an array.
+The difference is that many common array methods like `.map` or `.concat` can't be used on a `NodeList`.
+To turn a `NodeList` into an array, you can use `Array.from`, e.g. `let elementArray = Array.from(document.querySelectorAll("div"));`).

 #### Preparation for exercises